 The member school districts have elected to make a portion of current and prior year surpluses available to them for future application to service and tuition billings.
 Member credits are recognized as obligations when approved by the board.
-During 2019, \$2,788,629 of new credits were issued to the member districts.
-All five member school districts have available credits totaling \$2,788,247 at June 30, 2019.
+During 2020, \$700,930 of new credits were issued to the member districts.
+There were no available credits for all five member school districts at June 30, 2020.